-Buy to sell short term loans
+Buy to sell short-term loans

 ‘Property flips’ are on the increase and as a result, so are the financial options available.
 If you’re looking to flip a property within 12 months or sooner, then a bridging loan may be an option to consider.

-Short term finance can be useful and is often used by developers.
+Short-term finance can be useful and is often used by developers.
 If you’re looking to flip an auction property, auction finance is another example of buy to sell short-term finance.
 Funds are also released a lot quicker when compared to traditional mortgages.
 This can be important, as auction deals often require buyers to complete within 28 days.

-Traditional lenders prefer to lend on properties that are of good standard and can accommodate occupiers immediately.
-If a property doesn’t have an ‘active’ bathroom or kitchen, then lenders would deem the property as uninhabitable and would pull the mortgage.
+Traditional lenders prefer to lend on properties that are of a good standard and can accommodate occupiers immediately.
+If a property doesn’t have an ‘active’ bathroom or kitchen, then lenders would deem the property uninhabitable and would decline the mortgage.

-Refurbishment loans are often assessed on the value of the property, post refurbishment.
+Refurbishment loans are often assessed on the value of the property, post-refurbishment.
 This means that you can borrow more than if you were to use a standard mortgage.
 This is because standard mortgages are often assessed on the current property value and not the potential value.

-As flexible mortgage products have little or no early redemption fees, they can be great for providing finance for buying and selling property.
+As flexible mortgage products have little or no early repayment fees, they can be great for providing finance for buying and selling a property.
 This is because you can sell at any point and don’t have to wait for your initial mortgage term to expire.

 Mortgages for buying, developing and selling

 If you’re looking to develop a property on a plot of land, then you’ll usually have two options to choose from.
 These are self-build mortgages and development finance.

 Self-build mortgages usually start from 70% of the total cost.
 For instance, if the land has cost you £40k and the total build cost is £160k, the total cost would be £200k.
 Based on a 70% LTV, you could get a self-build mortgage of £140k.
 The remaining £60k/30% would need to come from your own deposit and savings.

-Using the above example, lenders won’t lend the entire £140k immediately.
+Using the above example, lenders won’t release the entire £140k immediately.
 Instead, the funds would be drip-fed through 4-5 stages (depending on the scope of the build).
-Income would then be used to fund the build until the project is complete.
+Income would then fund the build until the project is complete.

 Buy to sell mortgage specialists

 Buying and selling property isn’t simple at the best of times.
-The financial market is packed to the brim of options.
+The financial market is packed to the brim with options.
 Our advisors can help you choose the right type of finance based on your goals.

 Our advisors have whole of market access and in addition, have access to specialist lenders.
 The last thing you’d want to do is waste money on an application for it to be declined.
-Having the expertise of an experienced advisor can save you money, time and frustration!
-You can make an enquiry now to assess what options you’ll qualify for.
+Having the expertise of an experienced advisor can save you money, time, and frustration!
+You can make an enquiry to assess what options you’ll qualify for.